IvySMac/svg-logomaker/README.md

 WHEN I open the `logo.svg` file in a browser
 THEN I am shown a 300x200 pixel image that matches the criteria I entered
 ```
+## Credits

+- w3schools for help on shape's dimensions